somasis/beginning/README.md

 - C compiler (for the executables in libexec/)
 - coreutils (busybox is more than enough)
 - bash-completion (if usage of `rc`'s completion script is desired)
+    - pkg-config is needed to detect directory to install completion files to
 - (optional but highly recommended) [beginning-scripts]

 ## Installation